-The necessity to address this pollution more urgent then ever, due in part to the four-year long drought and federal budgetary problems that has the effect of doing "less" rather than "more".
-In this era of federal budget uncertainties, the Lab is adding to the danger by delaying technical progress on the cleanup and abandoning its community involvement obligations.
+The necessity to address this pollution more urgent then ever, due in part to federal budgetary problems, which have the effect of doing "less" environmental protection rather than "more".
+Further, the Livermore Lab has delayed technical progress on the cleanup and abandoned crucial community involvement obligations.

-At the main site, the EPA calculated that the largest off-site groundwater contaminant plume could affect municipal water wells.
-If that occurred, it is estimated to result in an additional one cancer for every thousand Livermore residents drinking the water.
+Livermore Lab's Main Site is just over one square mile, houses nuclear materials, and sits in a heavily populated area less than 200 feet from an earthquake fault zone.
+The EPA has calculated that the largest off-site groundwater contaminant plume could affect City water wells.
+If that occurs, it is estimated to result in an additional one cancer for every thousand Livermore residents drinking the water.

-Site 300 is Livermore Lab's high explosives testing facility.
-It encompasses 11 square miles along Corral Hollow Road, west of downtown Tracy and east of Livermore.
-Site 300 is part of the U.S. Department of Energy (DOE) National Nuclear Security Administration nuclear weapons complex.
-Over the years, Tracy has expanded and a major residential development is proposed near Site 300.
+Site 300 essentially encompasses 2 earthquake faults.
+It conducts Livermore Lab's major high explosives tests and has multiple old, unlined dumpsites with leaking radioactive and toxic wastes.
+Site 300 is 11 square miles and sits just west of downtown Tracy and east of Livermore.
+Like the Main Site, it is part of the U.S. Department of Energy (DOE) National Nuclear Security Administration nuclear weapons complex.
+Over the years, Tracy has expanded westward toward Site 300, and a residential development of 5,500 homes was recently approved near Site 300.

 Since it was founded in 1955, Site 300 operations have included open-air blasts with high explosives and multiple toxic and radioactive materials used in nuclear weapons.
-Current operations at Site 300 include contained detonations, open-air blasts, explosive and hazardous waste burning, and radioactive and hazardous waste storage.
-Prevailing winds blow contamination into the Central Valley, and, particularly, toward Tracy and surrounding communities.
+Current operations include contained detonations, open-air blasts, explosive and hazardous waste burning, and radioactive and hazardous waste storage.
+Prevailing winds blow contamination into the Central Valley, and, particularly, to Tracy.

-At Site 300, the EPA estimated the risk of drinking the water at pumped from wells at the fence line of this 11 square mile site was estimated to result in one cancer for every hundred people.
+At Site 300, the EPA estimated the risk of drinking the water at pumped from wells at the fence line of this 11 square mile site was estimated to result in one cancer for every hundred people. (turn over)

 In addition groundwater is used for irrigation near both of these sites.
-While we have not yet seen farmers trading off the risks of using contaminated water to grow food, that day may come unless there is a continued effort by LLNL to contain and cleanup the groundwater plumes.
+While we have not yet seen farmers trading off the risks of using contaminated water to grow food, that day may come unless there is a continued effort by Livermore Lab to contain and clean up the groundwater contaminant plumes.

 After years of cleanup these risks have decreased; nevertheless it is still urgent that all potential drinking water be cleaned up.
-However, at the main site and Site 300, the Superfund cleanup process has gotten off-track, and too many decisions are being made informally and out of public view.
+However, at the Main Site and Site 300, the Superfund cleanup process has gotten off-track, and too many decisions are being made informally and out of public view.
 The power of our voices is a vitally needed antidote to bureaucratic inertia and the pollution lurking in our environment.